PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 not an exact inverse adapter rejects the complete candidate.
 Add outputs may therefore fan out to sibling selected Add branches or to a parent Add and the root Concat; shared application state rewrites each Add only once.
-Pad output fan-out rejects before mutation.
-Slice and other mixed operand families deliberately remain in legacy.
+Pad output and Slice output fan-out reject before mutation.
+Dequantize/PReLU/Softmax and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary